Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Results

 \section{Results}

-\textbf{Cooperative Navigation:} Figure \ref{fig:simple_spread} shows the comparative performance in the cooperative navigation environment.
-MERL significantly outperforms all baselines in terms of sample-efficiency and final achieved performance.
-EA seems to be capable of catching up to MERL.
-However, it is significantly slower requiring approximately an order of magnitude more samples to reach the same performance.
-This is an expected behavior for neuroevolutionary methods which are known to be sample-inefficient.
+\textbf{Predator-Prey:} Figure \ref{fig:predator-prey} shows the comparative performance in controlling the team of predators in the Predator-Prey environment.
+Note that this is an adversarial environment where the prey dynamically adapts against the predators.
+The prey (considered as part of the environment in this analysis) uses DDPG to learn constantly against our team of predators.
+This is why predator performance (measured as number of prey touches) exhibits ebb and flow during learning.
+MERL outperforms MATD3, EA, and MADDPG across both simple and hard variations of the task.
+EA seems to be approaching MERL's performance, but is significantly slower to learn.
+This is an expected behavior for neuroevolutionary methods, which are known to be sample-inefficient.
 In contrast, MERL, by virtue of its fast policy-gradient components, learns significantly faster.

-Similarly, in contrast to MADDPG and MATD3, MERL's evolutionary component which explicitly optimizes the team objective enables it to achieve significantly higher performance.
+\textbf{Physical Deception:} Figure \ref{fig:deception} (left) shows the comparative performance in controlling the team of agents in the Physical Deception environment.
+The performance here is largely based on how close the adversary comes to the target POI.
+Since the adversary starts out untrained, all compared algorithms start out with a fairly high score.
+As the adversary gradually learns to infer and move towards the target POI, MATD3 and MADDPG demonstrate a gradual decline in performance.
+However, MERL and EA are able to hold their performance by concocting effective counter-strategies in deceiving the adversary.
+EA reaches the same performance as MERL, but is slower to learn.

+\textbf{Keep-Away:} Figure \ref{fig:deception} (right) show the comparative performance in Keep-Away.
+Similar to Physical Deception, MERL and EA are able to hold performance by attaining good counter-measures against the adversary while MATD3 and MADDPG fail to do so.
+However, EA slightly outperforms MERL on this task.

-\textbf{Rover Domain:} Figure \ref{fig:rover_domain_results} shows the comparative performance of MERL, MADDPG, MATD3, and EA tested in the rover domain with coupling requirements from $1$ to $7$.
-In order to benchmark against the proxy reward functions that use scalarized linear combinations we test MADDPG and MATD3 with two variations of reward functions. \textit{Global} represents the scenario where only the sparse team reward is used. \textit{Mixed} represents the scenario where a linear combination of the team-reward and agent-specific reward is used.
-Each reward is scaled to be between $0$ and $1$ before being combined.
+\textbf{Rover Domain:} Figure \ref{fig:rover_domain_results} shows the comparative performance of MERL, MADDPG, MATD3, and EA tested in the rover domain with coupling factors $1, 3$ and $7$.
+In order to benchmark against the proxy reward functions that use scalarized linear combinations, we test MADDPG and MATD3 with two variations of reward functions. \textit{Global} represents the scenario where the agents only receive the sparse team reward as their reinforcement signal. \textit{Mixed} represents the scenario where the agents receive a linear combination of the team-reward and agent-specific reward.
+Each reward is normalized before being combined.
 A weighing coefficient of $10$ is used to amplify the team-reward's influence in order to counter its sparsity.
-The weighing coefficient was tuned using a grid search (more details in Figure \ref{fig:scalarization}).
+The weighing coefficient was tuned using a grid search (see Figure \ref{fig:scalarization}).